Keep Your Contact Centre Agents Motivated Working From Home

 - In the top row, add all the skills, tools, competencies, or courses they need to have.

-- Create a key which denotes how qualified each agent is at each skill.
+- Create a key that denotes how qualified each agent is at each skill.
 In the example above, the diagram uses quarters until a circle is complete.
 You can also use a number-based system (1-5) or a grade-based system (A-E).

 - Ask each agent to fill out their own skills matrix based on their believed ability.